Chadowo/chadowo.github.io/_posts/2024-01-05-new-way-to-export-gosu-games.md

 ---

 {: .box-note}
-:**Note:** This project is still experimental so it may be *unstable*.
+**Note:** This project is still experimental so it may be *unstable*.

 ## Exporting Your Gosu Game

 To get started, I'll give you some context: you've finished your game, using the [Gosu](https://www.libgosu.org/) game framework.
 And now want it so other people can play, right?
-Well you'll get to see it's not so easy to do with, since your game is tied to the Ruby interpreter, and it's not a compiled language (ie. C or Rust), this makes so it you need for your players to install Ruby in their PC, and run your code.
+Well you'll get to see it's not so easy to do with, since your game is tied to the Ruby interpreter, and it's not a compiled language (e.g. C or Rust), this makes so it you need for your players to install Ruby in their PC, and run your code.
 That's really unconvenient and I'd say almost nobody will install a programming language's interpreter to run a game, unless it's a really nice one (case on point: Minecraft).